 People who submit requests are motivated and interested, so responding quickly to messaging requests can lead to higher conversation rates.

-8 tips for managing requests and messages on Yelp
+8 tips for managing request a quote and messages on Yelp

 Seize this opportunity to connect directly with potential customers the moment they need your services.
-Check out 8 ways to make the most out of this feature below.
+Check out 8 ways to make the most out of the request a quote and messaging tools below.

 - Receive requests.
 This feature is automatically enabled on your business page to make receiving requests and messages from potential customers a breeze.
 If you haven’t disabled it, you can start receiving requests instantly.